 Comfort

-This safari offers a large variety of accommodations and experiences - from a permanent tented camp to a comfortable lodge, and even sleeping out under the stars!
+This safari offers a large variety of accommodations and experiences - from a permanent tented camp to a comfortable lodge, and even fly camp for a few nights!
 All bedding is provided and hot showers are available every night.
 Your meals will be had alfresco, in an "Out of Africa" atmosphere.

 Click on each accommodation tab in the itinerary to get more information about each place.